TomasBoda/library-management-system/docs/documentation.md

 The `buildAdminStates` returns the root of the state tree.

 ## Api
-The `Api` class serves as a middleware for querying the database and returning obtained values.
+The `Api` class serves as an object for querying the database and returning the obtained values.

 It utilizes the `Response` class which represents a response of an `Api` call.